 personal/internet tablets may be purchased using PASA and research grants.

 personal/internet tablets may not be purchased using Departmental or School budgets as a replacement for the main work computer (or as a shared resource across a group or department) without the agreement of the Executive Dean or relevant Executive member.
-This restriction does not apply to the purchase of certain types of tablet PC devices which have the full functionality of personal computers (i.e. these are laptops with reversible touch screens).
+This restriction does not apply to the purchase of certain types of tablet PC devices which have the full functionality of personal computers (i.e. these are notebook PCs with reversible touch screens).

 personal/internet tablets may not be purchased using Departmental or School budgets as a second personal mobile computer.
-Users wishing to change from desktop to laptop to provide mobility should seek authorisation in the usual way.
+Users wishing to change from desktop to notebook to provide mobility should seek authorisation in the usual way.

 The policy, “Purchasing ICT Equipment” (above), applies to procurement of personal/internet tablets as well.
 To avoid any delays the source of funding should be declared when asking for a quotation to buy a personal tablet through IT Services.